gaurangkumar/codework/README.md

-# codework
+# Codework
-PHP Freelancer website made by me, Vivek Patel and Priya Patel
+PHP Freelancer website updated by `Me`, `Krunal Bhavsar`

+# New Features
+- Freelancer can set their bid price and project duration along with project request